WilliamVelazquez/pokemon-safari-and-pokedex/README.md

 ## Pre-requisites

 You must create a **.env** file on the root folder following the **.env-example** file.
-The file just contains the PORT for running the Application and the Environment we want to use (development or production).
+The file just contains the PORT for running the Application and the Environment you want to use (development or production).
 > **Note:** The suggested **PORT** for the **.env** file is the **3001**, if you decide to take a different PORT, consider to update it on the **cypress.json** file on the **baseUrl** key.